fuzoh/dot/os_install_on_apple_hardware.md

 ## Use rEFInd to start integrated graphics on macbook

-The problem is : When yous start a system diffrent than macOS, the integrated GPU stays offline becaus it is deactivated by the EFI wich disable functionalities depending on the os started.
+The problem is: When yous start a system diffrent than macOS, the integrated GPU stays offline becaus it is deactivated by the EFI wich disable functionalities depending on the os started.

 rEFInd provides a simple option to trick the EFI.
 So the EFI will think that macOS start, but there's an other system starting, thus the integrated GPU will start.